nathanml/Naive-Bayes-Classifier/README.md

 on the testing dataset.
 Final classifications are printed to the console, while the classification of each data sample is printed to the file logs.txt.

-## Late Token
-I am using one of my late tokens on this assignment.

 ## Design
 ### Implementation